Examining One of the Greatest Heresies to Attack the Church

 Problem #4: We Will Escape Tribulation

-This is a point of contention for so many who were indoctrinated with this Dispensationalism.
-Anyone who sat under a teacher that held to this interpretation had to hear it time, times and a half time.
-Or in other words, over and over again.
+This is a point of contention for so many who were indoctrinated with Dispensationalism.
+Anyone who sat under a teacher who held to this interpretation had to hear it time and time again.
 This interpretation of the Premil view took out the parts of suffering from the Word of God and cast this shadow upon the church in a relentless dispelling of Biblical truth.
-To believe in one minute that we would not have to suffer for the sake of righteousness, is the biggest deception Satan has ever pulled on the church.
-Because it made us lazy.
+To believe we would not have to suffer for the sake of righteousness is the biggest deception Satan has ever pulled on the church because it made us lazy.

 I’m going to share some Scripture here.
-Please read through each and every one of them and notice the person saying it.
+Please read through every one of them and notice who it is attributed to.
 If it’s in Matthew, Mark, Luke or John, it’s Jesus.
 If it is anywhere else… well, it’s still from Jesus.
 Don’t forget that He is the author and perfector of our faith.
-All Scripture is breathed by God, and since Christ the Son and the Holy Spirit are one with God… then you can see who inspired the human authors to write it.
+All Scripture is breathed by God, and since Christ the Son and the Holy Spirit are one with God, then you can see who inspired the human authors to write it.

 John 16:33 – “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.”